goeiebook/creativelab/narrative.md

 ---

-While passing through the park I spotted the basketball, hidden in undergrowth.
+While passing through the park I find the basketball, hidden in undergrowth.
 I smiled and picked it up.
-But something was wrong.
-It was dead.
+But something felt wrong.
+It was cold and limp.
 Stabbed.
 Disgusted, I dropped it and walked away.
 A few hours later I thought to take a picture of it.
-Because the basketball had become part of this story.
-So I returned and photographed it.
+Because the basketball was now part of this story.
+I returned and photographed it.
 Then I picked it up and dropped it into a garbage can.
-It displaced air as it fell to the bottom.
+As it fell it displaced air.
 The air stank of dog shit.

 ![stabbed basketball][brokenball]

 ---

 Suddenly the workflow stops working.
 Changes to the localstorage structure no longer persist across page reloads.
 Is there a parallel to the fate of the basketball?
 Have the Creative Lab staff closed a hole?
-In an attempt to understand what's happening, I turn to the source code.
+When this type of thing happens the answer might be found in the source code.
 It's not obfuscated, but it is big and noisy.
 Chrome dev console slows to a crawl.
 Text search for 'boardStates', and find:

 ![this is useful][setstage]

 `setStageFromLocal()` ...
 Was that always there?
 Invoke the function and the stage populates with what's in local storage.
 And, more importantly, it persits across reloads.
-Why didn't I think of looking for this before?
+Why did I not think of looking for this before?
 What else am I blind to?

-This function greatly increases productivity.
-Updates to the stage do not require a page reload.
+The function greatly increases productivity.
+Updates to the stage are now instantenous and do not require a page reload.
 They can even be applied while the animation is running.
-Instant feedback.

 I wonder what the handleIn/handleOut parameters do.
 From the source code it's apparent that [PaperJS](http://paperjs.org/) is used.
 A search for "paperjs handlein" provides [documentation about the parameter](http://paperjs.org/reference/segment/#segment).
-So --- the handles are points defining tangent curves.
+So --- the handles define points on tangent curves.
 That doesn't mean much to me.
 An experiment is in order.
 Write code to arrange tangent points in a circle.
 The result looks like flowers and leaves.
-This leads to another run of prototypes.
+This spawns another run of prototypes.

 [live](hyjJZBH.web) [code](yjJZBH.js)|[live](Diu8WJ.web) [code](Diu8WJ.js)|[live](rnqNpZ.web) [code](rnqNpZ.js)
 :--------------:|:--------------:|:--------------: